simmsss/Bullz-and-Bearz/README.md

 8. Price earning to growth ratio- It draws the relationship between a stock’s P/E ratio and projected earnings growth rate over a specific period and gives investors an idea about a stock’s actual value taking projected growth rate into account.

-### CHALLENGES

-Collecting data of over 20000 stocks was a challenge due to centralised databases, API restrictions and time boundations.
-We solved it by using multiple accounts and two different instances of an API.
-Financial modelling was done on the collected data to reduce network overhead.

 ### Requirements

 #### Hardware